clementchadebec/benchmark_VAE/docs/source/advanced/custom_autoencoder.rst

 However, these networks are often not the best suited to generate.
 Hence, depending on your data, you may want to override the default architecture and use your own networks instead.
 Doing so is pretty easy!
-The only thing you have to do is define you own encoder or decoder ensuring that they inherit from the :class:`~pyraug.models.nn.BaseEncoder` or :class:`~pyraug.models.nn.BaseDecoder`.
+The only thing you have to do is define you own encoder or decoder ensuring that they inherit from the :class:`~pythae.models.nn.BaseEncoder` or :class:`~pythae.models.nn.BaseDecoder`.

 ************************************************
 Setting your Encoder
 ************************************************

-To build your on encoder only makes it inherit from :class:`~pyraug.models.nn.BaseEncoder`, define your architecture and code the :class:`forward` method.
+To build your on encoder only makes it inherit from :class:`~pythae.models.nn.BaseEncoder`, define your architecture and code the :class:`forward` method.
 Your own Encoder should look as follows:

 .. code-block:: python

-    >>> from pyraug.models.nn import BaseEncoder
+    >>> from pythae.models.nn import BaseEncoder

     >>> class MyEncoder(BaseEncoder):
     ...     def __init__(self, args):